xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/Limits.typ

 *Mathematical Significance:* The category of schemes has all finite limits.
 This follows from the general categorical theorem that a category with terminal objects and fiber products (pullbacks) automatically has all finite limits.

 This result is fundamental because it ensures that many classical geometric constructions have scheme-theoretic generalizations:
-\item Products of schemes exist
+- Products of schemes exist
-\item Fiber products (the scheme-theoretic intersection) exist
+- Fiber products (the scheme-theoretic intersection) exist
-\item Equalizers and other finite limit constructions are available
+- Equalizers and other finite limit constructions are available

 = Initial Objects and Empty Schemes